 The State Library of Ohio supports Ohio's library youth services staff and activities.
 Aside from access to the Talking Book Program and State Library resources for Ohio residents, the State Library does not provide direct services to children and teens.
-We do offer an array of services for library staff working with youth ages 0-18 and with their parents, teachers, childcare providers, and others who care about children and teens.
+We do offer an array of resources for library staff working with youth ages 0-18 and with their parents, teachers, childcare providers, and others who care about children and teens.

 Our goal is to assist library staff who provide services to the children and teens of communities across Ohio.
 We welcome your comments and suggestions; please contact youth services consultant Janet Ingraham Dwyer.

 - Ohio Ready to Read: an ongoing statewide initiative to help public librarians address the early literacy needs of Ohio's youngest citizens.
 ORTR provides Every Child Ready to Read® @ Your Library® and other early literacy information and resources for outreach, programming, and advocacy.
 Librarians are encouraged to share their successful early literacy programs, best practices, tips, and resources, and find good ideas from other libraries in the Ohio Ready to Read Library.

 - Summer Reading Program: a resource center for public libraries planning local summer reading programs, particularly - but not exclusively! - those using the annual Collaborative Summer Library Program (CSLP) theme.
 The Teen Video Challenge is open from November 2014 - February 20, 2015.
 Encourage your teens to create an original video promoting SRP.
 They might win a prize and have their video viewed all over the USA!

 - Choose to Read Ohio: connecting Ohioans of all ages through the experience of sharing books by Ohio authors.
 A project of the State Library and Ohioana Library Association, Choose to Read Ohio encourages libraries, schools, families, and others to build a community of readers and an appreciation for Ohio literature.